MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Update Power Automate Desktop

-Power Automate Desktop will frequently automatically check for updates.
-In cases of a required update you will need to proceed with the update before using Power Automate Desktop.
-At any point you like, you may click on the **Check for updates** option to check if there are any optional updates and install them instantly.
+Power Automate Desktop will frequently check for updates and display a notification dialog.
+In order not to disrupt your work, the update dialog offers you the option to delay the update and proceed with it at a later time.
+If you don't wish to receive any update notifications, you may uncheck the **Show update notifications** option in the general settings.
+To manually update, you may click on the **Check for updates** button in the general settings.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]